What we do

 - Publishing a flagship inter-professional journal – Child Abuse Review

 - Calling for improvements in systems, law, policy and practice to improve child protection

 - Publishing a quarterly newsletter

 BASPCAN is highly regarded and celebrated for its flagship journal Child Abuse Review that draws articles from national and international contributors involved in child protection research and practice.
 Recent examples of initiatives to address research and training needs include: increasing the awareness of the effects that living with domestic violence has on children; exploring the prevalence of child sexual exploitation in our society; and recognising the need for practitioners to be aware of how drug and alcohol misuse can negatively affect the healthy development and safety of babies and children.

-BASPCAN is governed by the Board of Trustees, comprising practitioners and academics working in the field of child protection who share a commitment to promote and improve the health and well-being of all children and young people, safeguarding them from harm.
-BASPCAN is partly funded and sustained by its membership and a valuable network of local branches which deliver seminar events where people can meet to discuss issues in the context of local child protection concerns.
+BASPCAN is governed by its Board of Trustees, which comprises practitioners and academics working in the field of child protection who share a commitment to promoting and improving the health and well-being of all children and young people, and safeguarding them from harm.
+BASPCAN is partly funded and sustained by its membership and a valuable network of local branches which deliver events where people can meet to discuss issues in the context of local child protection concerns.
 We welcome membership applications from any individual or organisation, including members of the public who are interested in our work and who have a genuine interest and commitment to promote and protect the interests of children.

 Child abuse and neglect continue to be a daily reality for many children causing untold distress and harm.
 BASPCAN is determined to work with our members and the wider community to ensure that the causes and consequences of abuse and neglect are better understood and that we become ever more effective in preventing all forms of child maltreatment wherever it occurs.